• Skip to primary navigation

 • Set a large, shallow Dutch oven over medium-high heat.
 Add the butter, sliced onions and sprinkle with kosher salt, to taste.
 Stir everything to coat, making sure the butter is melted.
 Add the brats to the pan in an even layer.

-• Pour in the beer and bring to a rapid, gentle boil.
-Cook the brats in the beer for at least 45 minutes, up to 2 hours.
+• Pour in the beer and bring to a gentle boil.
+Cook the brats in the beer for at least 15 minutes, or longer if you prefer.
+(My dad would always do about an hour.)

-• When ready to serve, remove the brats from the beer and grill 2 minutes on each side, or until outsides are dark brown and crispy.
+• When ready to serve, remove the brats from the beer and grill over medium-high heat for 3 - 5 minutes on each side, or until outsides are dark brown and crispy.
 If desired, while brats are on the grill, increase the heat on the onions, boiling rapidly, to reduce them down.

-• Serve brats on bakery rolls with beer onions, sauerkraut, and grainy mustard.
+• Serve brats on bakery rolls with beer-soaked onions, sauerkraut, and grainy mustard.

 Notes